 Welcome to the launch of Illinois News Joint’s inaugural Medical Patient Homegrown review series in which we showcases lab-tested homegrown medicine from Illinois patients in order to better educate our readers about exactly what Illinois patients are legally growing and why they are doing it.

 The series starts with John Grow #1.
-JG1 submitted to our partners at Origo Labs his most recently harvested Cookies & Cream #7 for Cannabinoids and Terpenes tests.
+JG1 submitted to Origo Labs his most recently harvested Cookies & Cream #7 for Cannabinoids and Terpenes tests.
 Cookies & Cream #7 is a hybrid cross between Starfighter F2 and an undisclosed Girl Scout Cookies phenotype.

 Date Analyzed: 12/28/2020